-Healing The Family System: Who Should Be Involved
+Healing The Family System

 During treatment, avoiding or covering up sensitive issues in a family system such as affairs, deaths, addictions, or traumas is likely to impede the healing process and perpetuate dysfunction.
 By making the covert overt, however, and re framing uncomfortable facts in a manner that makes them safer to discuss, a family systems therapist can help accelerate the healing process.

 Since the family is a dynamic system comprised of deeply interdependent members, the more members who participate in treatment the better.
 In most cases this is true regardless of their past role in the family.
 Even those who in the past have been estranged or have had a disruptive role in the family can often add immensely to the therapeutic process.
 But there are exceptions.